Pantom-007/digitaltool-react/README.md

 # Dify - Digital Tool
-You have to use following guide to run this project:
+You have to use following guide to run that project:
 * `npm i`
 * `npm run dev`